Learning through work and play

 Wonders galore, let's grab the opportunity!

-Swati Agarwala: Postdoctoral fellow.
+Swati Agarwala: DBT-Research Associate.
 Genomics data scientist with experience in NGS analyses.
 Obtained her Ph.D. degree from the University of Mysore, India in collaboration with the All India Institute of Speech and Hearing, Mysore, India.
 Knowing the unknown and exploring the least unexplored areas through research questions from inception keeps her excited.
 Outside the laboratory, she is a fundraiser, facilitator, and programme strategist for institutionalized children; loves to explore traditional crafts and cuisines and is obsessed with fruits and ice-creams.
 In Mitra Lab, Swati contributes in genomics studies and learning to FLY with Drosophila melanogaster.

 Yoshita Sriramkumar: PhD candidate.
 An early interest in Biology took shape and formulated into a B.E Biotechnology degree from BMS College of Engineering, Bengaluru.
 Moved to pursue research at Ashoka University as a Junior Research Fellow in a Circadian rhythm lab and currently pursuing her PhD research in Mitra Lab.
 The project primarily focuses on identifying links between mitochondrial dynamics and circadian/diurnal rhythms in Drosophila and its implications on cellular physiology.
 While in the lab or otherwise, she loves to listen to music and is a Carnatic vocalist.
 Also trained in Bharatanatyam and Indian contemporary dance forms, she enjoys and appreciates art forms of all kinds.

-Mayank Saini: PhD candidate.
+Mayank Saini: PhD candidate (DBT).
 Broad interest in disease-oriented research, particularly in cancer and aging.
 After clearing national eligibility tests he joined the the Mitralab, where he is trying to unravel the mystery of the underlying mitochondrial biology in process of senescence and cancer.
 Apart from science, he loves outdoor sports, road trips, spending time with friends and occasional cooking (Of course, he is a big-time foodie!)

-Bharti Golacha: PhD candidate.
+Bharti Golacha: PhD candidate (DBT).
 Broadly interested in immune signaling and immunotherapies.
 In the Mitra lab, she wants to look into how immune signaling is affected by mitochondria and vice versa in Drosophila.
 Currently, two of the most important things in her life are chai and fly.
+After the lab (don't even try to find her) you can find her either in the sports complex or in a dance room.